Spilling the beans on Oak Valley Golf Club in Beaumont: A gem in the Inland Empire

 But there's a course in Beaumont that should make you think twice about going stopless on your way from the L.A.
 Basin to the sand and palm trees of Palm Springs.

-Oak Valley isn't a secret to the folks who live around there -- but it is to many who simply drive past it on their way to play the more famous names about 45 minutes east off of I-10.
-Maybe its not really a secret -- we'll call it blissful ignorance.
+Oak Valley Golf Club isn't a secret to the folks who live around there -- but it is to many who simply drive past it on their way to play the more famous names about 45 minutes east off of I-10.
+Maybe it's not really a secret -- we'll call it blissful ignorance.

 Another reward for making the stop is the price tag.
 Golf in the desert during high season can deprive you of a couple Franklins easy.
-Oak Valley is a steal at $50 Monday-Friday and even the $75 weekend/holiday rate is an excellent deal considering what you get.
+Oak Valley's green fees are a steal, considering what you get.
 Essentially, you trade money for drive time.
 A fair exchange on most occasions.

 The round starts off with a couple of visually pleasing, but fairly tame par fours that parallel I-10 (you don't see it, but you can hear it!).
-The third is a 185 yard par three that features the most significant elevation drop on the course.
+The third is a 185-yard par 3 that features the most significant elevation drop on the course.
 Wind direction and severity makes this seemingly easy par three into a monster if there's a breeze.
 There is room to miss short, but anything long will leave a downhill chip -- not an attractive prospect.